 At select CMU satellite locations, the MA in Counseling may be available with concentrations in Addiction Counseling, Clinical Mental Health, and School Counseling.
 Click here for details and locations.

 Graduate assistantships may be available through this graduate program.
 Please contact the

 Department of Counseling and Special Education for more details.
 Graduate students are eligible to apply for professional development funds to attend professional conferences and events.

-Professional counseling students may also apply for funding to engage in innovative service learning projects benefiting communities through the Counseling and Special Education (CSE) for Change program.
+Clinical mental health counseling students may also apply for funding to engage in innovative service learning projects benefiting communities through the Counseling and Special Education (CSE) for Change program.
 In addition, various opportunities to engage in research projects with faculty are available.

-Admission to the Professional Counseling program requires:
+Admission to the Clinical Mental Health Counseling program requires: